Images Depict Mature Plants

 Skyrocket Juniper Trees for Sale Online

 The stately, columnar form makes the Sky Rocket Juniper the narrowest juniper available, best used as an entrance or to define a boundary.
 Excellent when used as a vertical accent.
 Durable and versatile.
 Very little care is needed to maintain these wonderful trees.

 Skyrocket Juniper's fantastic blue-green foliage goes great with other green plants.
-This plant tolerates road salt along roadways, and is a hardier version of the Italian Cypress.
+This plant tolerates road salt along roadways and is a hardier version of the Italian Cypress.
 Overall, Skyrocket Juniper is ideal for mass plantings, entrance ways, and privacy.

 |Mature Height:||15 to 20 Feet|